| Cheesequake State

 area at Spring Hill holds a capacity of 100 people and provides

 playfields and playground equipment.
-Reservable picnic areas are not available on weekends from memorial day through labor day.
 Group picnicking reservations

 constitutes a group.
 They may be reserved for a fee:

-per day, plus applicable parking fees |
+per day, plus applicable parking fees.

 Memorial